Qualified applications will be processed in the order of receipt. Directors are urged to submit applications as early as

 Numerical ratings are interpreted as follows:

 Directors may choose repertoire deemed suitable for their groups and the festival.
-There are no required numbers and sight-reading is not a part of the festival format.
+There are no required piece and sight-reading is not a part of the festival format.
 Bands may perform two or three contrasting selections that do not exceed thirteen minutes.
 Each band is allocated twenty-five minutes for set-up, performance, and exit.

 The Don Marcouiller Best of Class Trophy, given for the finest performance in each of the five classes, will be awarded immediately following the last scheduled performance of the festival.
 To be eligible this trophy bands must have received a I, I-, or a II+ rating.

-The festival provides chairs, folding stands, five timpani, a bass drum, a tam-tam, piano, and all mallet instruments (no crotales).
+The festival provides chairs, music stands, five timpani, a bass drum, a tam-tam, piano, and all mallet instruments (no crotales).
 Bands must furnish other needed equipment including sticks and mallets.
 In order to facilitate the schedule, we ask that bands use the SEP percussion equipment.
 Please contact Robert Meunier if you have questions about equipment availability.

 It is recommended that bands arrive at Southeast Polk High School one hour prior to scheduled performance times.
-To avoid congestion and unnecessary waiting please do not arrive earlier.
-The high school is located at 7945 Northeast University Avenue in Pleasant Hill, Iowa.
+To avoid congestion and unnecessary waiting it is requested that they do not arrive earlier.
+The high school is located at 7945 NE University Avenue in Pleasant Hill, Iowa.
 Southeast Polk personnel will direct bands to the gymnasium/homeroom and buses to a parking area upon arrival.

 Bands will be ushered to the warm-up room twenty-five minutes prior to performances.
 The room contains chairs and stands, but no percussion equipment.